EspiraMarvin/numida/Improvements.md

 ### Current Limitations

-- No loan duration/term in assessment data → hardcoded 12-month assumption
+- No loan duration/term in assessment data, I hardcoded 12-month assumption
-- No loan start dates in the loan schema
+- No loan start date in the loan schema
-- No installment tracking → payments treated as generic transactions
+- No installment tracking, in terms of installments count
-- No outstanding balance tracking → no visibility into remaining amounts
+- No outstanding balance tracking, visibility into remaining loan amount
-- Simple interest only → no principal/interest breakdown
-- No progress tracking, there's visual loan completion indicators such as loan status
+- No loan payment progress tracking, there's loan completion indicators such as loan status (active, completed, defaulted, paid_off)

 ### A. Enhanced Data Models